Nuts and Seeds

 6 months

-Store in an airtight container to prevent absorption of odors and extend freshness.
-Refrigeration helps prevent rancidity.
+Store in an airtight container to prevent absorption of odors and to maintain freshness and extend shelf life.

 Freezer